TheArjunAgarwal/sem3-notes/agth.typ

     + Resolve cycles until a source vertex shows up
 ]

 Resolving a cycle here is just moving a good from a person to another person till the cycle is not there.
-As we give out one good at a time, the envy at the end is all upto $1$ and hence, EF1 is achived.
+As we give out one good at a time, the envy at the end is all upto $1$ and hence, EF1 is achieved.

-It is easy to show that the number of edges strictly decrese after reduction.
+It is easy to show that the number of edges strictly decrease after reduction.
 This implies we make atmost $O(n^2)$ cycle reductions.
 Thus, the algorithm is polytime.

-=== Pareoto Optimality
+=== Pareto Optimality

 #definition(title: "Pareto")[
   An allocation $A succ B$ if